eclipse-che/che-machine-exec/README.md

 2. Deploy Eclipse Che on OpenShift ([example templates](https://github.com/eclipse/che/blob/master/deploy/openshift/)).
    The output contains a link to the deployed Eclipse Che project.
 Use it to log in to Eclipse Che.
-> Note: For `ocp.sh`, the `--setup-ocp-oauth` is available.
-However, in this case, use "Openshift v3" authentication on the login page.

 3. Register a new user on the login page.
 After login, you are redirected to the Eclipse Che user dashboard.